sifanfita/sifanfita/README.md

 ## Hi there 👋

-As a third-year software engineering student, my passion lies in mastering data structures, algorithms, and software development.
+As a fourth-year software engineering student, my passion lies in mastering data structures, algorithms, and software development.
 Fueled by a commitment to innovation, I navigate the dynamic landscape of technology, always seeking to contribute to the evolving tech ecosystem.